 #3 Sneak in a Little Strength

-Add some walking lunges, froggy jumps, and side steps to get your heart rate up and add some extra muscle sculpting to your walk.
-The more muscle you have, the more calories you burn.
+Add some walking lunges, froggy jumps, and side steps to get your heart rate up, and add some extra muscle sculpting to your walk.
+The more muscles you activate, the more calories you burn.
 You can also find a park bench or some grass to stop and do some push-ups, (jump) squats, mountain climbers, burpees, step-ups, or any other strength activity you feel like.

 #4 Listen to Music

-Listening to upbeat music has been proven to make people walk faster without even realizing, resulting in a greater overall calorie burn.
+Listening to upbeat music has been proven to make people walk faster without even realizing it, resulting in a greater overall calorie burn.
+And in addition to blasting calories, research suggests jamming out to music can improve performance, endurance, coordination, and motivation!

 #6 Add in Intervals